pluggemi/roon-web-controller/README.md

 - UI: Settings Overlay: Save settings, including current zone id and layout to browser local storage
 - UI: Settings Overlay: Reset settings in Settings About added
 - Dockerfile adjusted to avoid error:0308010C
+- Display of song information in portrait view optimized

 ## To use: